mmbman/Katagiri/index.md

 Dainin Katagiri Roshi was one of the prominent Zen Masters who brought Zen Buddhism from Japan to the United States.
 This website carefully transcribes his dharma talks as a reference for the study of Soto Zen Buddhism.
 For more information, see the [**Introduction**](about).

-The [**Talk Summaries**](summaries) page lists the talks that have been transcribed on this site, with brief summaries written by Kikan.
+The [**Talk Summaries**](summaries) page lists the talks that have been transcribed on this site, with brief summaries compiled by Kikan.

 The [**Talk List**](list) lists the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links for the talks that have been transcribed.
 There are many talks that are not on this list because they are not yet in the online audio archive.